Jmpmen/ticketing-system/README.md

 **Tech used:** MongoDB, Express, EJS, NodeJS, HTML, CSS, JavaScript, Tailwind, Passport, Cloudinary

-This project uses React for interactive and dynamic user interface.
+This project uses EJS for frontend.

 The backend follows the MVC architecture.
 MongoDB was used for the database, Node and Express for the backend server, and Passport for authentication.